 Budweiser’s Super Bowl commercials.
 Known for their emotional storytelling, these ads often feature heartwarming narratives or patriotic themes.
 They aim to evoke feelings of unity and shared values, making the brand synonymous with American culture.

 These examples show how emotionally charged ads have the power to transcend the screen and touch hearts, creating a deeper connection between the brand and the consumer.
 They create emotional experiences that consumers remember, with the result being increased brand equity—both in sales and reputation.
+These campaigns leverage psychological principles to create a deep emotional connection with the audience.

 Cognitive biases in advertising